-Shared Seclusion: the student has arrangements made to attend another CORE trust academy for isolation.
-This is used in circumstances to avoid an FTE or where an FTE would not be appropriate due to safeguarding concerns.
+Shared Student Support: the student has arrangements made to attend another CORE trust academy for further support.
+This is used in circumstances to avoid a suspension or where a suspension would not be appropriate due to safeguarding concerns.

 Managed Move